HuskyKingdom/HuskyKingdom.github.io/_posts/2015-03-15-frame_install.md

 If you are running Ubuntu 18.04 in virtual machine, it is likely that ``proc`` variable does not work, hence leading to a building error.

-Make OpenCV by explicitly specify the number of threads would address this problem, which is also recommended:
+Install OpenCV by explicitly specify the number of threads would address this problem, which is also recommended:

 ```
 sudo make install -j8